Open-Models/Open-Portal/README.md

 # Open Portal

-A gateway to knowledge in the digital world.
+> *A gateway to knowledge for the digital world.*

+Open portals provide a way to organize and explore open resources and digital commons databases, a place to access open models and gather openly shared knowledge tools.
+A new generation of databases to build search engines for digital commons.

+**Development stage:** Still at the concept stage with this primitive proof of concept.

 ![](assets/open-models.png){width=80%}

 ## Toolbox

-Retrieve the list of [available tools](toolbox/README.md) to work with open models.
+Tools are collected and made available in the [toolbox](toolbox/README.md).
+Retrieve all kinds of useful resources to work with open models.

-Visit the [knowledge base on open models](https://open-models.org) to learn more about these dynamics.
+**Education:** To learn more about these dynamics, visit the [knowledge base on open models](https://open-models.org).

 ## Portal Installation